gre/deprecated-qajax/README.md

   .then(Qajax.toJSON);
 ```

-Or use the shortcut JSON getter:
+Or you can use the getJSON shortcut for this specific use-case:

 ```javascript
 var promiseOfJson = Qajax.getJSON("/all.json");